 [i] Suchowski, H., Bruner, B.D., Ganany-Padowicz, A. et al. Adiabatic frequency conversion of ultrafast pulses.
 Appl.
 Phys.
 B 105, 697–702 (2011). https://doi.org/10.1007/s00340-011-4591-3

 This device is based on a new method of adiabatic wavelength conversion.
-The device works whereby a strong narrow-band pump is introduced into the crystal along with a weaker pulse to be converted.
-This conversion is realized in a quasi-phase matched nonlinear crystal, where the period is tuned adiabatically from strong negative phase-mismatch to strong positive phase-mismatch (or vice versa).
+The device works whereby a strong narrow-band pump is introduced into the crystal and a weaker pulse to be converted.
+This conversion is realized in a quasi-phase-matched nonlinear crystal, where the period is tuned adiabatically from strong negative phase-mismatch to strong positive phase-mismatch (or vice versa).
 This results in the efficient transformation of the weaker pulse.

 - Generation of ultrafast visible radiation for chemical & biological research